I wrote and illustrated my first book at the age of seven based on a character from a McDonald’s television commercial.

 It’s no wonder I found my way into advertising.

 Fifteen years in the agency world have taught me a lot about how to sell an idea.
-I’ve spent most of my career developing brand identities for hospitals, state tourism departments and outdoor retailers.
-I’ve also partnered with start-ups to help them find their voice and establish a professional image.
+I’ve spent most of my career developing brand identities for healthcare institutions, retailers, state tourism departments, and outdoor retailers.
+I’ve also partnered with local start-ups to help them find their voice and establish a professional image.
+But crafty language and flashy imagery only work for the admen of a bygone era.
+Today’s audience demands authentic expression.
+It’s my single source of truth - whether that’s laughing at my own mistakes in a travel essay or introducing the merits of canned tomatoes to a Millennial audience.

-My process starts with listening - to people, to the audience, to new ideas - and applying creative approaches to solving classic problems.
-Then, I allow intuition to guide me toward unearthing the one nugget of truth buried deep within every person and brand - the thing that sets you apart from all others.
+My process starts with listening - to research, the audience, new ideas - and applying creative approaches to solving classic problems.
+Then, I allow intuition to guide me toward unearthing the nuggets of truth buried deep within every identity - the things that set you apart from all others.
+This is where the fun begins.